Written by Daniel King | Edited By Walter Pacheco | Last Update: July 12, 2024

 History of Asbestos Use in U.S. Industries

-Asbestos is a naturally occurring mineral that became a valuable product throughout the 20th century.
-It was lauded for its ability to fireproof and strengthen almost anything that was mixed with it.
+Asbestos is a naturally occurring mineral that became valuable throughout the 20th century.
+It became famous for its ability to fireproof and strengthen almost anything mixed with it.
 The versatility and affordability of asbestos made it synonymous with the post-war economic boom in North America.

 Decades-old asbestos roof shingles have outlasted the boarded-up house and its occupants.